u-elements/u-elements/docs/elements/u-dialog.md

 | - | - | - |
 | [Global HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) | Such as `id`, `class`, `data-`, `aria-`, etc. ||
 | `open` | When the `open` attribute is present, the dialog is shown.
 By default this attribute is absent which means the dialog is hidden. **Note:** It `open` makes the dialog non-modal, so is instead recommended to use the `.show()` or `.showModal()` for greater control. | Not present |

+## Accessibility

+Note that older versions of Firefox may erroneously permit the screen reader focus to move out of the `<dialog>` element.
+However, this does not justify the creation of a `<u-dialog>`, as screen reader focus isn't detectable via JavaScript and thus cannot be controlled or prevented through JavaScript either.

 ## Specifications